helio-training/fs-corejs-functions-arguments/README.md

 #### Special arguments object

 Inside a function, there exists a special object `arguments`.
-Before the rest operator this was one of the only ways to create a variadic function.
-This method is unfavored with the rest parameters being the favored way of creating variadic functions
+Before the rest operator was introduced in ES2015, this was one of the only ways to create a variadic function.
+Because the rest operator provides the functionality, and overcomes the shortcomings of `arguments`, rest operators are quickly becoming common practice in javascript.

 ```js
 function oldSchool() {